 Lentils are a cool-season legume.
 Sow lentils in spring as early as 2 weeks before the average last frost date.
 Lentils can be started indoors before transplanting to the garden; lentil seeds will germinate in 10 days at 68°F. Lentils require 80 to 110 days to come to harvest.

 Description.
 Lentils are a hardy annual; they are a member of the pea family.
 Lentils grow on sparsely branched vines from 18 to 24 inches tall.
 The lentil has small whitish to light purple pea-like flowers.
-Pods are small, broad, flat and contain one or two flat, lens-shaped seed that are green or yellow to orange, red or brown.
+Pods are small, broad, flat and contain one or two flat, a lens-shaped seed that is green or yellow to orange, red or brown.

 Yield.
 Plant 4 to 8 lentils per household member.

 Where to Plant Lentils

 - Plant lentils in full sun.

 - Lentils prefer loose, well-drained soil rich in organic matter.